devendranaga/linux-systems-programming-with-c/book.md

 ### Exec family of system calls

 The exec family of functions create a new process image from the given binary file or a script and replaces the contents of the original program with the contents of the given binary file or a script.
-These functions only return in case of a failure such as when the path to the binary \/ script file is not found or the kernel cannot resever any more memory for the program to execute. the following are the exec functions.
+These functions only return in case of a failure such as when the path to the binary \/ script file is not found or the kernel cannot resever any more memory for the program to execute.

+The following are the exec functions.

 ```c
 int execl(const char *path, const char *arg, ...);